 Through-hole technology allows the PTH or pin-through-hole components to get attached via the drilled holes on the circuit board.
 Leads then get affixed to the pads on either side using molten solder.
 It can entail reflow or wave soldering processes.
 The three crucial steps in THT assembly include component placement, which is realized manually by engineering experts.
 The second step involves inspection and rectification that happens post the placement of components.
 It then concludes with the wave soldering step, where the board containing the components goes through a liquid solder wave at high temperatures.

-SMT is an assembly method instrumental in the development of electronic circuits.
+SMT manufacturing is an assembly method instrumental in the development of electronic circuits.
 It involves the direct mounting of components onto the PCB’s surface using solder paste.
 Devices that deploy this assembly process get referred to as SMDs or surface-mount devices.
 SMT components are smaller than their THT counterparts because of smaller leads or the absence of Leads.
 It often encompasses three steps: printing solder paste, component mounting, and an oven reflow process.

 Mixed Assembly Technology